patrickedqvist/new-component-ts/README.md

 const Button: FC<Props> = () => {
   return (
-    return <div />;
+    return <div />
   )
 }

 export default Button;
 ```

-> This structure might appear odd to you, with an `index.js` that points to a named file.
-I've found this to be an optimal way to set up components; the `index.js` allows you to `import` from the directory (eg. `import Button from 'components/Button'`), while having `Button.js` means that you're never lost in a sea of `index.js` files in your editor.
+> This structure might appear odd to you, with an `index.tsx` that points to a named file.
+I've found this to be an optimal way to set up components; the `index.tsx` allows you to `import` from the directory (eg. `import Button from 'components/Button'`), while having `Button.tsx` means that you're never lost in a sea of `index.tsx` files in your editor.
 >
 > This structure is not currently configurable, but I'm happy to consider implementing alternatives!